 News always shows the worst stories about crime in Mexico and while there are certain areas that require extra caution, Valle De Guadalupe itself is quite secluded and safe.

-Unlike Tijuana and the other cities near the border, Valle De Guadalupe caters to winemaking and tourism so it’s super nice and well maintained.
-Plus all of the locals that we met here were extremely friendly and accomodating so we felt very safe during our trip.
+Unlike Tijuana and the other cities near the border, Valle De Guadalupe caters to winemaking and tourism so it’s super nice and well-maintained.
+Plus all of the locals that we met here were extremely friendly and accommodating so we felt very safe during our trip.

 The number one tip I can give you is – DO NOT DRIVE AT NIGHT unless you absolutely have to.

 It’s not because someone will try to rob or kidnap you but more so because the road conditions in Mexico can be pretty rough.
 We actually spent over 6 months on a road trip through Mexico in search of unique attractions and the biggest obstacle of our trip was dealing with the poor road conditions.

 At first, we thought about driving to Valle De Guadalupe on a Friday night after work but we decided to wait until daylight and drive there on a Saturday morning instead.